 Materials in the public domain

 You cannot assume that because an image or other resource is made available on the website of a U.S. government agency (such as the Library of Congress), it was necessarily created by the federal government and is therefore in the public domain.
 However, government websites provide a good place to start looking for materials in the public domain.

 - All images created by NASA are in the public domain and may be freely used.
 Try the Image of the Day Gallery as a place to start.

-- Many, but not all, of the images available through American Memory were created by the U.S. government and are in the public domain.
+- Many, but not all, of the images available through the Library of Congress were created by the U.S. government and are in the public domain.
 Look for works created by various federal agencies and projects such as the Federal Writers Project, the Historic American Buildings Survey/Historic American Engineering Record, and the Office of War Information.
 Be sure to read the copyright notices carefully (look for the link to "Rights and Reproductions.")